Proto-Indo-European root: Exceptions

-Some roots like "to sneeze" or "to duck" do not appear to follow these rules.
+Some roots like *pster- 'to sneeze' or *pteh₂k- 'to duck' do not appear to follow these rules.
 This might be due to incomplete understanding of PIE phonotactics or to wrong reconstructions. *pster-, for example, might not have existed in PIE at all, if the Indo-European words usually traced back to it are onomatopoeias.

 Lexical meaning

 The meaning of a reconstructed root is conventionally that of a verb; the terms root and verbal root are almost synonymous in PIE grammar.
 This is because, apart from a limited number of so-called root nouns, PIE roots overwhelmingly participate in verbal inflection through well-established morphological and phonological mechanisms.
 Their meanings are not always directly reconstructible, due to semantic shifts that led to discrepancies in the meanings of reflexes in the attested daughter languages.
 Many nouns and adjectives are derived from verbal roots via suffixes and ablaut.

 Nevertheless, some roots did exist that did not have a primary verbal derivation.
 Apart from the aforementioned root nouns, the most important of these were the so-called Caland roots, which had adjectival meaning.
 Such roots generally formed proterokinetic adjectives with the suffix *-u-, thematic adjectives in *-ró- and compounding stems in *-i-.
-They included at least "red", "white", "deep" and "heavy".
+They included at least *h₁rewdʰ- 'red', *h₂erǵ- 'white', *dʰewb- 'deep' and *gʷreh₂- 'heavy'.

 Verbal roots were inherently either imperfective or perfective.
 To form a verb from the root's own aspect, verb endings were attached directly to the root, either with or without a thematic vowel.
-The "other" aspect, if it was needed, would then be a so-called "characterised" stem, as detailed in Proto-Indo-European verb.
+The other aspect, if it were needed, would then be a "characterised" stem, as detailed in Proto-Indo-European verb.
 The characterised imperfective stems are often different in different descendants, but with no association between certain forms and the various branches of Indo-European, which suggests that a number of aspects fell together before PIE split up.